frictionlessdata/datapackage/csv-dialect/index.md

     {
       "csvddfVersion": 1.0,
-      "dialect": {
       "delimiter": ",",
-        "doubleQuote": false,
+      "doubleQuote": true,
       "lineTerminator": "\r\n",
       "quoteChar": "\"",
-        "skipInitialSpace": false
+      "skipInitialSpace": true
     }
-    }

 Specification
 =============

-The format is a JSON file comprising a dictionary with two members:
+The format is a JSON hash comprising

-csvddfVersion    | a number, in n.n format, e.g., 1.0
-dialect          | a JSON dictionary (specified below) {:.table .table-striped .table-bordered .table-condensed .table-definitions}

-The "dialect" member must be a dictionary with the following mandatory
-keys:

-delimiter        | specifies a one-character string to use as the field separator doubleQuote      | controls the handling of quotes inside fields.
-If true, two consecutive quotes should be interpreted as one lineTerminator   | specifies the character sequence which should terminate rows quoteChar        | specifies a one-character string to use as the quoting character. skipInitialSpace | specifies how to interpret whitespace which immediately follows a delimiter; if False, it means that whitespace immediately after a delimiter should be treated as part of the following field
+csvddfVersion    | a number, in n.n format, e.g., 1.0 | optional, if not present defaults to latest schema version delimiter        | specifies a one-character string to use as the field separator | default = , doubleQuote      | controls the handling of quotes inside fields.
+If true, two consecutive quotes should be interpreted as one | default = true lineTerminator   | specifies the character sequence which should terminate rows | default = \r\n quoteChar        | specifies a one-character string to use as the quoting character. | default = " skipInitialSpace | specifies how to interpret whitespace which immediately follows a delimiter; if False, it means that whitespace immediately after a delimiter should be treated as part of the following field | default = true
 {:.table .table-striped .table-bordered .table-condensed .table-definitions}

 Links